-- (a) Attachment of State Court Record.
-When removing an action from state court, the removing party must file a copy of the State Court Record as an attachment to the Notice of Removal.
-The State Court Record must include a copy of the state court docket sheet, all pleadings, motions, orders, and all other filings, organized in chronological order by the state court filing date. - (b) Format and Description of Electronic Attachment.
-Notwithstanding Local Rule 5-6, if the State Court Record is filed electronically, it should be created and filed as an attachment to the Notice of Removal as a single .pdf file.
+- (a) Attachment and Verification of Complete State Court Record.
+When removing an action from state court, the removing party must file a copy of the State Court Record as an attachment to the Notice of Removal, and must verify in the Notice of Removal that the attached State Court Record is complete as of the date of removal.
+The State Court Record must include a copy of the state court docket sheet, all pleadings, motions, orders, and all other filings, organized in chronological order by the state court filing date. - (b) Objection by Non-Removing Parties.
+A non-removing party must file any objection to the completeness of the State Court Record and must supplement the record accordingly within 7 days of service of a filing pursuant to section (a). - (c) Format and Description of Electronic Attachment.
+Notwithstanding Local Rule 5-6, if the State Court Record is filed electronically, it should be created and filed as an attachment to the Notice of Removal as a single PDF file.
 The filing party should describe the attachment as the State Court Record, listing each document filed.
-(E.g., "State Court Record (Complaint, Appearance, Summons, Motion for Temporary Restraining Order)"). - (c) Attachment of Operative Complaint.
-In addition to including the operative complaint in the State Court Record (as defined in paragraph (b) above), the removing party must file an additional copy of the operative complaint as a separate attachment to the Notice of Removal.
+(E.g., "State Court Record (Complaint, Appearance, Summons, Motion for Temporary Restraining Order)"). - (d) Attachment of Operative Complaint.
+In addition to including the operative complaint in the State Court Record (as defined in paragraph (c) above), the removing party must file an additional copy of the operative complaint as a separate attachment to the Notice of Removal.

-(d) Pending State Court Motions.
+(e) Pending State Court Motions.